-The accompanying condensed consolidated balance sheet as of December 31, 2004, which has been derived from Watsco, Inc. and its subsidiaries' (collectively, "Watsco", which may be referred to as we, us or our) audited consolidated financial statements, and the June 30, 2005 unaudited interim condensed consolidated financial statements, have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission.
+The accompanying condensed consolidated balance sheet as of December 31, 2004, which has been derived from Watsco, Inc. and its subsidiaries' (collectively, "Watsco", which may be referred to as we, us or our) audited consolidated financial statements, and the September 30, 2005 unaudited interim condensed consolidated financial statements, have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission.
 Certain information and note disclosures normally included in the annual financial statements prepared in accordance with U.S. generally accepted accounting principles have been condensed or omitted pursuant to those rules and regulations, although we believe the disclosures made are adequate to make the information presented not misleading.
 In the opinion of management, all adjustments, consisting of only normal recurring adjustments, necessary for a fair presentation have been included in the condensed consolidated financial statements herein.
-Certain reclassifications have been made to prior period condensed consolidated financial statements to conform to the current period presentation.
-These reclassifications had no effect on net income.
+We reclassified certain amounts in our condensed consolidated statement of cash flows for the nine months ended September 30, 2004 to conform to the 2005 presentation.
+These reclassifications had no effect on net income or earnings per share as previously reported.
 These statements should be read in conjunction with the consolidated financial statements and notes thereto included in the December 31, 2004 Annual Report on Form 10-K. All amounts, except for share and per share data, are expressed in thousands of dollars.

-The results of operations for the quarter and six months ended June 30, 2005, are not necessarily indicative of the results to be expected for the year ending December 31, 2005.
+The results of operations for the quarter and nine months ended September 30, 2005, are not necessarily indicative of the results to be expected for the year ending December 31, 2005.
 Sales of residential central air conditioners, heating equipment and parts and supplies distributed by Watsco have historically been seasonal with revenues generally increasing during the period of May through August.